gramener/gramex-guide/logviewer/README.md

 - `LOGVIEWER_SCHEDULER_PORT`: when running multiple instances of gramex, you can control to run scheduler only once from certain port
 - `LOGVIEWER_SCHEDULER_SETUP`: to control frequency when to run the scheduler.
 Default: daily.
 - `LOGVIEWER_SCHEDULER_KWARGS`: to change `transforms`
+- `LOGVIEWER_CUSTOM_DIMENSIONS`: to define custom columns and their value patterns

 All variables are optional.